chanan/blazor-fluxor/samples/01-CounterSample/README.md

 @page "/counter"
 @using Blazor.Fluxor
 @using CounterSample.Client.Store.Counter
-@using CounterSample.Client.Store.Counter.Actions
+@using CounterSample.Client.Store.Counter.IncrementCounter
 @inject IStore Store
 @inject IFeature<CounterState> Feature
 ```
+   * The `@using CounterSample.Client.Store.Counter` line is needed to identify the `CounterState` class.
-   * The `@using CounterSample.Client.Store.Counter.Actions` line is needed to identify the `IncrementCounterAction` class.
+   * The `@using CounterSample.Client.Store.Counter.IncrementCounter` line is needed to identify the `IncrementCounterAction` class.
    * The `@inject IStore Store` line instructs Blazor to inject the `Store` instance so we can dispatch actions to it.
 4. Change the `IncrementCount` function to dispatch an action to the store instructing it to increment the counter value.
 ```